Meet Miranda Lambert's New Husband Brendan McLoughlin

-Meet Miranda Lambert's New Husband Brendan McLoughlin: Former Model and Heroic Police Officer!
+Meet Miranda Lambert's New Husband Brendan McLoughlin: Inside His Life Before Marrying the Singer

-The “Tin Man” singer has fallen for a younger man!
-While Lambert is 35, McLoughlin is 28-years-old, according to a modeling page of his set up in 2011 (more on that in a bit!).
+The “Tin Man” singer has fallen for a younger man.
+While Lambert is 35, McLoughlin is 27 years old, according to a modeling page of his set up in 2011.
 This age gap shouldn't come as too much of a surprise to fans.
-Following her split from Blake Shelton, she’s tended to skew just a little bit younger with her romantic interests; Evan Felker is 34 and Anderson East is just 30.
+Following her split from Blake Shelton, she’s tended to skew just a little bit younger with her romantic interests; Evan Felker is 34 and Anderson East is 30.

 "This week these fine officers showed what we do best in #Midtown,” the NYPD Midtown South Twitter account shared last March.
 “PO McLoughlin apprehended perpetrator in a bank robbery in progress & PO Donato had a pick up arrest of a truck burglary closing out several open complaints."